Voyage (ABBA album): Promotion and announcement

-Tour
+Concert residency

 During the album announcement live stream, ABBA also announced a concert residency, known as ABBA Voyage, with concerts starting from 27 May 2022 in a custom-built venue at Queen Elizabeth Olympic Park in London.

 ABBA first announced they were preparing digital avatars in September 2017.
-Dubbed the "ABBAtars", they will appear during the ABBA Voyage concerts in place of the four actual band members.
-To animate the avatars, the ABBA band members wore motion-capture suits and were filmed using 160 cameras, with graphics later added by Industrial Light & Magic, a visual effects company.
+Dubbed the "ABBAtars", they appear during the ABBA Voyage concerts in place of the four actual band members.
+To animate them, the ABBA band members wore motion-capture suits and were filmed using 160 cameras, with graphics later added by visual effects company Industrial Light & Magic.